ronit0011/sp_global_eval_project/README.md

 #  Financial Analysis Dashboard (VACore Powered)

-A full-stack web application for comparative financial analysis across companies using line items, fiscal/calendar periods, and currency normalization.
+A full-stack web application for comparative financial analysis across companies using line items, fiscal/calendar periods.
 Built with a modern HTML/CSS/JS frontend and a Flask backend powered by S&P's internal VACore API.

 ---